 The Water Drying Process

 Some home or business owners will find that their property requires extensive restoration or cleaning.
 At STOP we understand how devastating this can be.
-Our Service Team of Professionals will oversee a well-organized, efficient, and most importantly stress-free move-out to protect your belongings from being damaged further.
+Our STOP Restoration will oversee a well-organized, efficient, and most importantly stress-free move-out to protect your belongings from being damaged further.

 Excess Water Extraction Excess Water Extraction

-If when our Service Team of Professionals arrive if there is any standing water, it will be extracted from the flooded area before drying begins.
+If when our STOP Restoration arrive if there is any standing water, it will be extracted from the flooded area before drying begins.

 Flooring is the first area of focus.
 If laminate floors are present in your home, they’re removed to uncover the wet sub-floor.

 If your home has hardwood floors present they’re inspected to determine if they can be dried out, and they’re prepped for our Hardwood Floor Drying system.
 Most floors can be dried, but if they can’t they’ll be removed and replaced after drying process is complete.

 If vinyl is present, and our skilled technicians have determined we cannot dry underneath, the flooring material is removed to expose the wet sub-floor.

 Carpets and carpet pads are inspected to determine if they should be removed to protect the subfloor.